Let your mug do the talking with Cricut EasyPress Mini! Have your morning coffee with sass & style with dishwasher safe DIY iron-on mugs!

 Let’s face it – without coffee, most of America probably wouldn’t make it out of bed each day.

-The promise of coffee is quite literally the only thing that drags my creaking bones out of bed each morning.
+The promise of coffee is quite literally the only thing that drags my creaking bones out of bed in the morning.

 But first, my mind cycles through the same excuses it has since I was a kid, as it searches desperately for a way to stay in bed.